eficode-academy/rf-katas/README.md

     webdrivermanager firefox
     webdrivermanager chrome
     ```

-Protip: Add the chromedriver or geckodriver (after download) to a location that is in PATH environment variable.
+Protip (if not using webdrivermanager): Add the chromedriver or geckodriver (after download) to a location that is in PATH environment variable.
 To see what folders are included you can use
   - MacOS/Linux: in terminal run command: `echo $PATH`
   - Windows:
     - in Command Prompt run command: `echo %PATH`